QuickBooks Blog

 Continue checking in on your new hires and taking time to answer questions and get to know them.

-8. Evaluate after one year
+8. Evaluate one year after onboarding

 Tools to fuel your people and passion